maxcom/lor-jamwiki/jamwiki-war/src/main/webapp/README.txt

   Sybase (experimental)

 Note that JAMWiki should work with any ANSI compliant database.
-Also note that to support double-byte charaters the database should use UTF-8 encoding.
+Also note that to support double-byte characters (such as Chinese, Hindi or Japanese) the database should use UTF-8 encoding.

 INSTALLATION